jostylr/pieceful-programming/src/commonmark.md

    after the colon is sent as second in the data array, with the link text as first.
 The href in this instance is completely ignored.
 There is some pipe processing that happens.
-3. Title and href are empty.
+3. Title and href are empty in which case this is a switch to a minor.
 4. The href starts with a `!` in which case it is a local directive and processed as such.